Bendleym/Bendleym/README.md

-# Home Cybersecurity Lab
+# 🛡️ Home Cybersecurity Lab

-## Overview
+## 📌 Overview
-This repository documents my personal home cybersecurity lab where I practice real world defensive security skills.
-The goal of this lab is to simulate enterprise environments, strengthen blue team knowledge, and build hands on experience in security operations, incident response, vulnerability management, and governance risk and compliance.
+Welcome to my personal cybersecurity home lab.
+This environment is where I simulate real world enterprise security scenarios and build hands on experience across blue team operations, GRC, IAM, and vulnerability management.

-I use this environment to reinforce concepts learned in school, certifications, and internships while creating projects that demonstrate practical security capabilities.
+As an Information Security student graduating in December 2025, I use this lab to strengthen practical skills, document projects, and demonstrate initiative beyond the classroom.

-## Objectives
+## 🎯 Purpose
-1. Build real world defensive security experience
-2. Practice SOC analyst workflows and alert triage
-3. Simulate attack scenarios and document incident response
-4. Perform vulnerability scanning and remediation
-5. Strengthen IAM and access auditing knowledge
-6. Develop GRC documentation aligned with security frameworks
+This lab is designed to prepare me for roles in:
+• SOC Analysis
+• Governance Risk and Compliance
+• Identity and Access Management
+• Security Operations

+Each project focuses on real security workflows that organizations rely on daily.

-## Lab Environment
+## 🧪 Lab Environment

-### Hardware
+### 💻 Hardware
 Dell OptiPlex 7050 SFF used as the primary lab machine

-### Virtualization
+### 🖥️ Virtualization
-VirtualBox for running multiple isolated environments
+VirtualBox running multiple isolated systems for testing and simulation

-### Operating Systems
+### 🗂️ Operating Systems
 Windows 10 virtual machines
 Linux virtual machines

-## Core Security Tools
+## 🛠️ Core Security Tools
-Security Onion for threat monitoring and detection Elastic Stack for log analysis and SIEM workflows Tenable for vulnerability scanning and assessment PowerShell for automation and remediation
+Security Onion for threat detection and monitoring
+Elastic Stack for SIEM analysis and log investigation
+Tenable for vulnerability scanning and assessments
+PowerShell for automation and remediation
-Active Directory for identity and access testing pfSense for network segmentation and traffic control
+Active Directory for identity and access testing
+pfSense for network segmentation and traffic visibility

-## Projects Included
+## 📂 Featured Projects

-### Security Operations and Threat Monitoring
+### 🔍 Security Operations and Threat Monitoring
-Simulated SOC environment using log ingestion and alert triage
+Simulated SOC environment with log ingestion and alert triage
-IOC analysis and documentation of findings
+IOC analysis and investigation workflows
-Creation of basic response playbooks
+Basic incident response playbook development

-### Simulated Ransomware Incident Response
+### 🚨 Simulated Ransomware Incident Response
 Detection of suspicious activity through SIEM alerts
-Investigation of attack indicators
+Attack timeline reconstruction
-Full incident report documenting timeline and containment steps
+Incident documentation and containment planning

-### Vulnerability Management
+### 🛡️ Vulnerability Management
-Scanning Windows and Linux systems for misconfigurations
+Scanning Windows and Linux systems for risks and misconfigurations
-Prioritizing risks based on severity
+Prioritizing vulnerabilities based on severity
-Applying fixes using PowerShell and system hardening techniques
+Applying remediation using system hardening techniques

-### GRC and Access Auditing
+### 🔐 GRC and Access Auditing
-Reviewing Active Directory privileges and access rights
+Active Directory privilege and access reviews
-Documenting risks aligned to NIST and ISO principles
+Risk identification aligned to NIST and ISO principles
-Building basic policy and compliance documentation
+Creation of compliance focused documentation

-## Skills Developed
+## 🧠 Skills Demonstrated
 Security monitoring and alert triage
 Incident response investigation
-Vulnerability analysis and remediation
+Vulnerability assessment and remediation
-Risk identification and documentation
+Risk identification and reporting
 Identity and access auditing
-Security documentation and reporting
+Security documentation and analysis

-## Purpose
-This lab serves as a hands on learning platform to prepare for roles in SOC analysis, GRC, IAM, and security operations.
-Each project focuses on real scenarios that security teams deal with daily.

-## About Me
+## 👨🏾‍💻 About Me
 Information Security student graduating December 2025
+CompTIA Security+ certified
 Focused on blue team, IAM, and GRC career paths
-CompTIA Security+ certified
-Actively building practical experience through labs and projects
+Actively building real world experience through labs and projects

-## Future Plans
-Expand cloud security testing
+## 🚀 Current Focus
+Expanding SOC detection capabilities
-Build IAM conditional access simulations
+Building IAM access control simulations
-Add more automated detection scenarios
+Creating more documented incident response scenarios
-Continue documenting real world security cases
+Continuously improving hands on security experience

+## 📈 Goal
+To demonstrate initiative, technical curiosity, and practical security skills through documented projects that reflect real world security operations.